This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Moldova has committed to implement reforms embedded within the European Union’s Third Energy Package, a suite of legislation adopted in 2009 aimed at creating integrated and competitive energy markets for natural gas and electricity.
 As part of the reforms, Moldova restructured and partially privatized its electricity distribution network, including Premier Energy, a private company that controls 70 percent of the country’s electric distribution grid.
 The government plans to privatize the remaining state-owned electric distribution companies, RED Nord S.A., and the electric power supply company, FEE Nord S.A.

 Moldova and Romania are cooperating to build an HVDC back-to-back (B2B) interconnector station, along with corresponding transmission lines, which will enable Moldova to physically connect with the Romanian grid and provide access to Romanian and, by extension, other European electricity markets.
-In concert with Ukraine, Moldova also plans to synchronously connect to the European Network of Transmission System Operators (ENTSO-E).
+In concert with Ukraine, Moldova connected synchronously to the European Network of Transmission System Operators (ENTSO-E) on March 16, 2022.

-Moldova continues progress toward unbundling Moldovagaz, the vertically integrated natural gas monopoly, to comply with Third Energy Package requirements.
-Moldova is also working with Romania’s Transgaz to complete the Ungheni-Chisinau Pipeline to facilitate further diversification in Moldova’s gas supply.
-The pipeline should be fully operational in 2021.
+Moldova continues to progress toward unbundling Moldovagaz, the vertically integrated natural gas monopoly, to comply with Third Energy Package requirements.
+Romania’s Transgaz completed the Ungheni-Chisinau Pipeline in 2021.
+This allows further diversification of Moldova’s gas supply.
+The first gas supplies from alternative sources were made in October 2021.

 The government is also exploring opportunities to enable commercial natural gas trade via “reverse flow” (both physical and virtual) through the Trans-Balkan pipeline on Moldovan territory, which could also position the country as a transit hub.

-Energy efficiency; renewable energy - wind energy, solar energy, and biofuels.
+Energy efficiency; gas and electricity trade; gas storage; renewable energy - wind energy, solar energy, and biofuels.

 The government plans to diversify the energy mix with more renewable energy by supporting large renewable energy projects based on competitive procurement.